honeytrap/honeytrap-docs/docs/agent/index.md

 Go
 ---

-When using `go get` the Honeytrap Agent will be compiled automatically.
+When using `go get` the HoneyTrap Agent will be compiled automatically.
 You'll find the binary in $GOPATH/bin.

 ```
 go get github.com/honeytrap/honeytrap-agent